-For anorexia and bulimia, the biggest risk factor is dieting, and most young women diet.
+For anorexia and bulimia, the biggest risk factor is dieting, and many young people diet.
 Two to 4 percent of them will develop bulimia.
 Genetics also plays a role — a second twin is more likely to develop an eating disorder if the first one does, and this relationship is stronger for identical twins, who share more of their genes compared with fraternal twins.
 Anxiety disorders are also more prevalent in families with eating disorders.

 Does this time of year present unique challenges?

 Yes — holidays are a stressful time in lots of ways.
 There’s an emphasis on food, and it’s also a social time and usually involves spending more time with family.
 This could be a little too close for comfort, especially if someone who has developed an eating disorder while away is back in town for the holidays.
 That said, certain stressors have nothing to do with the holidays.
 People can be stressed out at school or in relationships.

 If you suspect that a loved one has an eating disorder, should you say anything?